 Whenever I interview Stewardesses, they typically bring up wanting to learn more about wine!
 So I reached out to the wine expert herself, Kim and together, we have put together a four-part training series to help your service team excel.

-Today is all about SERVING.
+Today is all about OPENING A BOTTLE OF WINE.

-Thank you Kim for sharing your knowledge with everyone!
+Thank you, Kim, for sharing your knowledge with everyone!

 Wine is something that most of us dabble in (especially on those rare days off during the season!), there are a few who feel slightly confident in and then others who find it completely scary and daunting but it need not be!
 I’ve compiled a few little helpful tricks of the trade to hopefully make wine and it’s service a little more approachable